 , under the section "Treaties".

-What are the Purpose and the Objectives of the London Convention and Protocol?
+What are the purpose and objectives of the London Convention and Protocol?

 The objective of the London Convention and Protocol is to promote the effective control of all sources of marine pollution.
 Contracting Parties shall take effective measures to prevent pollution of the marine environment caused by dumping at sea (see articles I and II of the Convention and article 2 of the Protocol).